 Community Counts!
-A Diversity Partnership Program – Strengthening Our Community to Include People with Intellectual and Developmental Disabilities (I/DD) will facilitate inclusive opportunities for Denver residents with intellectual and developmental disabilities through curriculum design and delivery, outreach, and program consultation for organizations, businesses, and clubs in the Denver Metro area.
+A Diversity Partnership Program – Strengthening Our Community to Include People with Intellectual and Developmental Disabilities (I/DD) demonstrated inclusive opportunities for Denver residents with intellectual and developmental disabilities (I/DD) through curriculum design and delivery, outreach, and program consultation for organizations, businesses and clubs in the Denver Metro area.

-1) “Diversity and Intellectual and Developmental Disabilities 101” class for community members who are interested in expanding their knowledge of the diagnosis of Intellectual and Development Disabilities (I/DD) and various life experiences of people with I/DD.
+1) “Diversity and Intellectual and Developmental Disabilities 101” class was for community members who were interested in expanding their knowledge of the diagnosis of Intellectual and Development Disabilities (I/DD) and various life experiences of people with I/DD.

-Description: Course will cover such topics as Person First Language, the variety of medical and cognitive issues experienced, myths and misconceptions about people with I/DD, issues impacting people with I/DD such as fair wages, housing, etc., and services that may be helpful or desired.
+Description: Course covered such topics as Person First Language, the variety of medical and cognitive issues experienced, myths and misconceptions about people with I/DD, issues impacting people with I/DD such as fair wages, housing, etc., and services that could be helpful or desired.

-2) “Diversity and IDD 201: Radical Civility” community members who are interested in expanding their knowledge of diversity concepts as they relate to IDD and will build on the Diversity and IDD 101 course.
+2) “Diversity and IDD 201: Radical Civility” was for community members who were interested in expanding their knowledge of diversity concepts as they relate to I/DD and built upon the Diversity and I/DD 101 course.

-3) “Inclusion in Employment” for employers and potential employers of jobseekers with I/DD.
+3) “Inclusion in Employment” was designed for employers and potential employers of jobseekers with I/DD.

-In depth follow up consultations will be offered to 12 organizations, businesses, or clubs (OBCs).
-These consultations will include a three hour individualized consultation and two hours of follow up.
-Currently, consultations are being offered by ZOOM and conference calls.
-Consultations will be provided with the goal of helping participants obtain the knowledge and skills that support including people with I/DD into activities in a meaningful way.
-A consultation can extend to matching a person with I/DD to become an employee, sit on a board, get involved in a diversity committee, etc. Consultations will also include discussion of mentorships (either connecting consulted organizations to existing leaders in inclusion or encouraging consulted organizations to mentor others on starting inclusive initiatives).
+In depth follow up consultations were offered to 12 organizations, businesses, or clubs (OBCs) and are completed.
+These consultations included a three hour individualized consultation and two hours of follow up.
+Consultations were offered by ZOOM and conference calls.
+Consultations provided support and helped participants obtain the knowledge and skills to include people with I/DD into activities in a meaningful way.
+Consultations extended to matching a person with I/DD to become an employee, sit on a board, get involved in a diversity committee, etc. Consultations also included discussion of mentorships (either connecting consulted organizations to existing leaders in inclusion or encouraging consulted organizations to mentor others on starting inclusive initiatives).

-All trainings and consultations are funded by local mill levy dollars and are provided at no cost to participants.
+All trainings and consultations were funded by local mill levy dollars and were provided at no cost to participants.